Relational quantum mechanics: Information and correlation

-It is generally well established that any quantum mechanical measurement can be reduced to a set of yes/no questions or bits that are either 1 or 0.
+It is generally well established that any quantum mechanical measurement can be reduced to a set of yes–no questions or bits that are either 1 or 0.
 RQM makes use of this fact to formulate the state of a quantum system (relative to a given observer!) in terms of the physical notion of information developed by Claude Shannon.
 Any yes/no question can be described as a single bit of information.
 This should not be confused with the idea of a qubit from quantum information theory, because a qubit can be in a superposition of values, whilst the "questions" of RQM are ordinary binary variables.

 Any quantum measurement is fundamentally a physical interaction between the system being measured and some form of measuring apparatus.
 By extension, any physical interaction may be seen to be a form of quantum measurement, as all systems are seen as quantum systems in RQM.
-A physical interaction is seen as establishing a correlation between the system and the observer, and this correlation is what is described and predicted by the quantum formalism.
+A physical interaction is seen by other observers unaware of the result, as establishing a correlation between the system and the observer, and this correlation is what is described and predicted by the quantum formalism.

 But, Rovelli points out, this form of correlation is precisely the same as the definition of information in Shannon's theory.
-Specifically, an observer O observing a system S will, after measurement, have some degrees of freedom correlated with those of S. The amount of this correlation is given by log2k bits, where k is the number of possible values which this correlation may take – the number of "options" there are.
+Specifically, an observer O observing a system S will, after measurement, have some degrees of freedom correlated with those of S, as described by another observer unaware of the result.
+The amount of this correlation is given by log2k bits, where k is the number of possible values which this correlation may take – the number of "options" there are, as described by the other observer.

+Note that if the other observer is aware of the measurement result, there is only one possible value for the correlation, so they will not regard the (first observer's) measurement as producing any information, as expected.

 All systems are quantum systems

-All physical interactions are, at bottom, quantum interactions, and must ultimately be governed by the same rules.
+All physical interactions are, at the bottom level, quantum interactions, and must ultimately be governed by the same rules.
 Thus, an interaction between two particles does not, in RQM, differ fundamentally from an interaction between a particle and some "apparatus".
-There is no true wave collapse, in the sense in which it occurs in some interpretations.
+There is no true wavefunction collapse, in the sense in which it occurs in some interpretations of quantum mechanics.